fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 WHERE book_id = $1;
 ```

-For each type of objects we will be working with we are creating a query to fetch a single item by its `ID`, a query to list all items of the given type, and queries to create, modify and delete an item.
+For each type of objects we are working with, we are creating: a query to fetch a single item by its `ID`, a query to list all items of the given type, and queries to create, modify and delete an item.
 In case of the `book_authors` table we also have a query to set an author for a book, and a query to delete all author associations for a book.
-The comments above each query are required by `sqlc`; they inform the generator about the type of each query (whether it returns a single row, multiple rows or returns no values) and about the desired names for methods corresponding to each query.
+The comments above each query are required by `sqlc`; they inform the generator what the name of the Go method should be, and whether the query returns a single row, multiple rows or no values.

 ## The pg package

-Run the `sqlc generate` command in the root of the project to see the magic happen!
+Run the `sqlc generate` command in the root of the project to see the magic happen! ✨

 ```
 > sqlc generate